jessicaGA/MSTU_4031/reveal.js/slides/slides_02.md

 <aside class="notes">
-Open you terminal by clicking on the magnifying glass on the upper right hand corner in your computer screen.
+Open your terminal by clicking on the magnifying glass on the upper right hand corner in your computer screen.
 Type "terminal" and press enter.

-Complete the following commands while the finder window is open.
 </aside>

 ---

 ##Recap - Terminal

-	cd = > change directory
+	cd = > "change directory"
-	mkdir => make a new directory
+	mkdir => "make a new directory"
-	rm -r => remove a directory
+	rm -r => "remove a directory"
-	rm => remove a file
+	rm => "remove a file"
-	touch => create a file
+	touch => "create a file"
-	ls => List containts of a directory
+	ls => "List contents of a directory"

 <aside class="notes">
 Note: Directory = Folder

+Ask the students to create a MyJava.java file.
 </aside>

 ---